0xadada/0xadada.github.io/docs/2022-10-05-brz-typera-2022-spec.md

 tags: [notes, motorsports, subaru]
 ---

+Throughout its history, a certain Japanese automaker has offered its customers stripped-back, homologation models ready for the track.
+This Subaru BRZ is a nod to those cars.

 ![2017 Subaru BRZ Type RA at Thompson Speedway](/static/images/2022-10-05-brz-typera-2022-spec-hero.jpg)

 In 2020 [I wrote about the potential of the Subaru